Raion-Game-Programmer/.github/profile/README.md

-# 🚀 People Behind App Programmer Raion Community 2025
+# 🚀 People Behind Game Programmer Raion Community 2025

-Welcome to the Raion Community 2025 App Programmer team!
-We are a group of passionate developers, innovators, and tech enthusiasts dedicated to pushing the boundaries of application development.
-With a shared vision of building impactful digital solutions, our team works together to create, innovate, and inspire.
-Meet the minds behind our journey! 🎯
+Welcome to the Raion Community 2025 Game Programmer team!
+We are a group of passionate developers, innovators, and tech enthusiasts dedicated to pushing the boundaries of game development.
+With a shared vision of building impactful and immersive gaming experiences, our team works together to create, innovate, and inspire.
+Meet the minds behind our journey! 🎮

 ## 🌟 Team Members